angular/angular/README.md

 npm install -g @angular/cli
 ```

-Create workspace:
+Create workspace (replace [PROJECT NAME] with your project name):

 ```
 ng new [PROJECT NAME]
 ```

-Run the application:
+Run the application (replace [PROJECT NAME] with your project name):

 ```
 cd [PROJECT NAME]
 ng serve
 ```

-Angular is cross-platform, fast, scalable, has incredible tooling, and is loved by millions.
+Angular is cross-platform, fast and scalable with incredible tooling, and is loved by millions of people worldwide.

 ## Quickstart